-Cute stuff, useful klumpert at home, sometimes big items too that needs to be delivered.
+Cute stuff, useful klumpert at home, items for storing toys, sometimes big items too that needs to be delivered.
 My daughter’s very first IKEA buy was a black piggy bank we still use today.
 We would put in loose coins and would end up with 80€ minimum when it’s full.

 Whichever we buy, the kids and I see to it that summer is spent buying stuff in IKEA to do some pretty things later.
 Here are some of the DIY projects to do with kids at home, with the help of IKEA and other craft stores.
 These are also things you can do while we don’t have a lot of freedom to be moving outside, things you can do with the kids in autumn, summer, or fall. ^_^

 We like to paint stones, even glass, so ceramic planters aren’t alien to the kids.
 IKEA planters come plain so we would paint them, at times with gold, sometimes just another plain color apart from white.

 So what to do with all the planters, well we plant herbs in them.
 Our favorites are mint, basil, and chives.
 I’ve also been bitten by the plantmania.
 Although I’ve had a few plants at home, the lockdown lifting saw me buying air cleaner plants.
 The kids helped me buy and replant aloe vera, succulents, ZZ plant, and clusia rosea.
 They also bought a carnivore plant and been tending to it.
 Planting help kids cultivate green habits, and make them appreciate nature more.